aaronksaunders/Ionic-CameraTest6Plus/README.md

 I have used the [PhoneGap-Image-Resizer Plugin](https://github.com/timkalinowski/PhoneGap-Image-Resizer) to convert the photo from the data file to a base64 string for a thumbnail image and then used the same plugin to convert the data file to a base64 String to save in parse

+You will also need to install the [ActionSheet Plugin](https://github.com/EddyVerbruggen/cordova-plugin-actionsheet) to get the sample code in this project working correctly

 ```Javascript
 /**
  *